 On the top of the device, there is also an indicator to display whether phantom power is turned on (can be toggled on and off for host/guest independently) and if Bluetooth is connected and if your PC is plugged in.

 Below the big knobs, there are also some buttons for toggling effect enhancements and a mute button for both the host and guest.
-And the Host / Guest Toggle buttons also function as the auto-gain feature if the buttons are held down.
+The Host / Guest Toggle buttons also function as the auto-gain feature if the buttons are held down.

 On the front of the Vocaster Two, you have the host and guest headphone 1/4″ jacks and that is all.
 The host and guest can set their preferred monitoring volume independently using the two knobs on the top of the device.
 Or as previously mentioned, you can plug your own headphones into the Guest input and use the Host Volume knob to control the speakers.

-On the back of the Vocaster Two you have a power button, a security lock, USB C port, Bluetooth button, camera connector port, left and right speaker output, phantom power button, and Host and Guest XLR cable inputs.
+On the back of the Vocaster Two, you have a power button, a security lock, a USB C port, a Bluetooth button, a camera connector port, left and right speaker output, a phantom power button, and Host and Guest XLR cable inputs.

 Bringing in remote guests by phone, Skype, or through a podcast interview service like Squadcast is easy using the Vocaster Two audio interface.
 Bluetooth is not an included feature on the Vocaster One.